Numerical Gradient Verification

 2. Implement the analytical gradient function for .

-3. Generate a random NumPy array x
+3. Generate a random NumPy array x.

 4. Compute both the numerical gradient and the analytical gradient.

 5. Compare the results.
-The difference between the numerical and analytical gradients should be very small (e.g., less than 1e-9
+The difference between the numerical and analytical gradients should be very small (e.g., less than 1e-9).
+Use np.linalg.norm(numerical_grad - analytical_grad) to check the difference.

 6. Consider testing with a slightly more complex function, like .